EnterpriseDB/tpa/docs/src/architecture-PGD-Always-ON.md

 recommend adding a third witness-only location (which contains no data nodes, only a witness node, again used to reliably establish consensus).
 Use `--witness-only-location loc` to designate one of your locations as a witness.
-(This location must not be among the `--active-locations`.)

 By default, every data node (in every location) will also run PGD-Proxy for connection routing.
 To create separate PGD-Proxy instances instead, use `--add-proxy-nodes-per-location 3` (or however many proxies you want to add).

-By default, TPA will configure PGD-Proxy to use global connection routing, i.e., to elect a write lead from all available data nodes across all locations.
-You may specify `--active-locations l2 l3` to limit connection routing to nodes in the specified locations.
-This will enable subgroup RAFT and proxy routing for those locations only.
+Depending on your use-case, you must specify `--pgd-proxy-routing local` or `global` to configure how PGD-Proxy will route connections to a write leader.
+Local routing will make every PGD-Proxy route to a write leader within its own location (suitable for geo-sharding applications).
+Global routing will make every proxy route to a single write leader, elected amongst all available data nodes across all locations.

 You may optionally specify `--database-name dbname` to set the name of the database with BDR enabled (default: bdrdb).